salsita/prism/docs/README.md

 ### AJAX & Side Effects in practice

-As you can see, there's not much going on now we can see infinite loading of Funny cats and after clicking the button nothing happens.
-We'd ideally want our application to initiate loading of GIF in init function of our Updater, but how can we do it?
+As you can see, there's not much going on now, we can just see infinite loading of Funny cats and after clicking the button nothing happens.
+We'd ideally want our application to initiate loading of GIF in the `init` generator function, but how can we do it?
 That's exactly when Side effects comes to play.
-So first of all we need to define implementation of side effect which triggers the API call.
+First of all, we need to define implementation of side effect which triggers the API call.
 Let's create a new file within `gif-viewer` directory and call it `effects.js`.
 This file will only contain single function called `fetchGif`:

 ```javascript
 import request from 'superagent-bluebird-promise';